jindai1783/Rock-Paper-Scissors-Lizard-Spock/README.md

 * Follow the sequence of **content** - **presentation** - **behaviour**.
 That is, first filling the content in the **html layer**, then styling in the **css layer**, finally adding logic through **javascript layer**.
 * Think of every content on the screen is wrapped inside a invisible box.
+* In order to push to Heroku, we follow the sequence of creating bundle and generating controller through cucumber-sinatra.

 **[⬆ back to top](#table-of-contents)**